Thomas Dux Grocer: History

 Woolworths launched Thomas Dux, an upmarket grocery store, in April 2008 with the first store in the Sydney suburb of Lane Cove followed by another in Paddington.

 In May 2009, Woolworths announced the acquisition of eight boutique grocery store leases in Crows Nest, Hornsby and Mona Vale in Sydney, and Armadale, Black Rock, Glen Waverley, Port Melbourne and Richmond in Melbourne from Macro Wholefoods, with the intention to rebadge the stores under the Thomas Dux brand.
 The first of the rebadged stores opened in August 2009.

 From 2014, Woolworths started closing some stores, with speculation that the entire chain would be sold or closed.

 In September 2014, Woolworths closed the Thomas Dux store in Surry Hills.
 The lease on the store was sold to About Life, a Sydney-based gourmet grocer.
 The Surry Hills store was the first of four leases Woolworths would ultimately sell to About Life by 2016.

 In May 2015 the Richmond store was sold to Little Projects, which then demolished it and built a 13-story apartment building on the land dubbed "Dux Richmond Hill".
 In January 2016 the Glen Waverley store was closed, and throughout the remainder of 2016 Thomas Dux's Hornsby store in was closed, while its Crows Nest, Lane Cove and Port Melbourne outlets were taken over by About Life.

 In 2017 the four remaining Thomas Dux stores were closed.
 The two remaining Melbourne locations, Black Rock and Armadale, as well as the Paddington store were rebranded as Woolworths Metro stores.
 The Mona Vale store was taken over by Flannerys.
 As of December 2017, Thomas Dux has ceased trading altogether.
-In 2021 the former Thomas Dux site at Black Rock was closed, and is believed to be reopening as a BWS or Dan Murphy's liquor outlet.
+In 2021 the former Thomas Dux site at Black Rock was closed, which re-opened in 2026 as a Dan Murphy's liquor outlet.
 Woolworths has also exited the former Armadale site, which has since re-opened as a furniture store.

 As at June 2021, Woolworths continued to sell limited gourmet products like cheese under the Thomas Dux brand.
 This was similar to after buying Macro Wholefoods and closing their stores, but keeping the brand alive as a healthier food range on Woolworths shelves.